 Here is a quick summary of the information available in each of the standard sections of ‘Reports’, located on the left sidebar:

 The reports snapshot provides a quick overview of your reports.
 In short, it’s a simple summary of all of your reports at once.
 This report can be customised.

 Real-Time reports allow you to monitor user activity as it happens on your site.
 For instance, you can see how many people are on the website right now and which pages they’re interacting with.
 These reports are updated continuously, with hits reported just seconds after they occur.

-Behaviour reports provide information on your website’s content, giving you a breakdown of views for specific website pages.
-You can also view data on how long visitors spend on each page, what percentage of people leave after a specific page and page loading speed – all of which can help to identify issues with the website’s content.
+Engagement reports provide information on your website’s content, giving you a breakdown of key engagement metrics for specific website pages.
+You can also view data on how long your website engaged visitors on each page, what events they triggered and whether they converted – all of which can help to identify issues with the website’s content.

-Conversions are separated into two main areas, goals and ecommerce.
-Goals represent the completion of a specific activity that contributes to the success of your business, such as the completion of a contact information form.
+Conversions represent the completion of a specific activity that contributes to the success of your business, such as the completion of a contact information form.
 To monitor goals on Analytics, you’ll need to tell Google what activity you wish to track by setting up event tracking in Tag Manager.

 The monetisation report is for e-commerce store conversions, which GA4 surfaces information for automatically.

 The retention report is a handy way to see the ways in which your audience is sticking around or not.
 The overview provides simple cards which can help you understand the difference between your performance in attracting new and returning visitors at a glance.
 This report can be customised.

 User attributes reports provide demographic and geographic information about site visitors, allowing you to gain a greater insight into your website’s audience.
 You’ll find detailed reports on the age, gender, interests, location and language of your visitors.